-Estate administration handles all the finances, assets and debts of somebody who has died.
-This can be difficult experience for a family following a death.
-You’ve got enough on your hands without the stress of the extra work.
+Estate administration is the process of handling all the finances, assets and debts of somebody after they have died.
+This can be a difficult experience for a family following the death of a loved one - you’ve got enough on your hands without coping with the stress of extra work and admin.

 When someone dies, probate is the process of managing and passing on their property, money and other assets to others, once any debts, taxes and other costs have been paid.
 If the deceased person made a will, they will have named someone to carry out these tasks.
 That person is known as the Will's executor.

 A probate caveat is a means to stop a probate application, for example if there is a dispute about the will or the persons applying for probate.
 In order to enter a caveat, it is necessary to make an application to the Probate Registry.

 It’s a new guarantee on death in service benefit, which the Government has recently announced, for frontline health and care staff, during the Coronavirus pandemic.
 Families of eligible health and care workers on the frontline in England, who die from coronavirus in the course of their frontline essential work, will receive a £60k payment.

 It will be necessary for the person claiming this benefit to provide either a Grant of Probate or Letters of Administration.
 These are legal documents which are obtained as part of managing a deceased person’s estate.
 This is because one or other of these documents would determine to whom the lump sum should be paid.
 You can ask a solicitor to help you to obtain these documents.

 We’re open and here to help you.
 We’re running as normal with our employees all working from home.